 Silver Amalgam Fillings Removal

-If you’d like to talk to a dentist about removing your silver amalgam fillings, click here to schedule a free dental consultation, including X-rays.
+If you would like to talk to a dentist about removing your silver amalgam fillings, please click here to schedule a free dental consultation.

 Embarrassed about the look of your teeth…with all of the silver that shows when you laugh, smile, or just open your mouth?
 Replacing silver amalgam fillings with natural-looking white, composite fillings is an excellent cosmetic dentistry option, one that’s a part of many smile makeovers!